Bread05/Epicgamergaminggamergame/README.md

 https://bread05.github.io/ hahahaha i got the website to work i made it with javascript and css and a little html the tool that helped me is called reactjs it helps with uploading it to website hosters like github and hostinger maybe ill buy a domain for a few years

 Ahh the website looks great!!
 Awesome stuff!
 I'm working on my java mid-term now , ill send you some of the code if any of it is cool!
+Okay so here is the code that we've been using to learn/ practice loops. https://www.mediafire.com/file/iq34rrn7kwvo8jv/BaseballLooping.java/file
+This has three Loops in it,  one "while" and two "do-while" loops nested in the main loop.
+It is fairly complex for such a simple idea, but this is one of the most important concepts in coding. let me know what you think!